 When we set out to build a POC of one of the applications in the pipeline, we set up an internal document laying out the success criteria:

 APIs were very easy to design and implement.
 We went with Quarkus’ rest-easy implementation and found it to be both RFC compliant and similar to the JERSEY framework we were already familiar with in other applications in our infrastructure.
-We weren’t able to use their built-in authentication implementation, however, due to some backward compatibility issues with how the existing application authenticated requests (based on a homegrown request header token).
+However, we couldn’t use their built-in authentication implementation due to some backward compatibility issues with how the existing application authenticated requests (based on a homegrown request header token).

 Kubernetes Support

 One of the things we really liked about the Quarkus framework was how easy it was to set up the Kubernetes Liveness/Readiness probes.
-All we had to do was add a dependency (smallrye-health), enable a configuration, and we had a kafka liveness/readiness probe ready to go.
-Adding our own health check to make sure our application was configured correctly was as easy as annotating a class, and implementing a simple interface.
-Then, probes were available at the “/health” (gets both liveness and readiness check results), “health/live”, and “health/ready” endpoints.
+All we had to do was add a dependency (smallrye-health) and enable a configuration, and we had a kafka liveness/readiness probe ready to go.
+Adding our own health check to make sure our application was configured correctly was as easy as annotating a class and implementing a simple interface.
+Then, probes were available at the “/health” (gets both liveness and readiness check results), “health/live,” and “health/ready” endpoints.

 CDI Bean Injection

 In addition to the probes, we also really liked the CDI bean injection.
-We found this to be more easily conceptualized than Spring’s DI implementation, and it enabled us to build a lot quicker than normal.
-One thing to note though, is that in order to expose metrics, those metrics must be exposed from a class with a bean-defining annotation.
-This is part of how microprofile works, more on metrics later.
+We found this to be more easily conceptualized than Spring’s DI implementation, enabling us to build much quicker than normal.
+One thing to note, though, is that to expose metrics, those metrics must be exposed from a class with a bean-defining annotation.
+This is part of how microprofile works.
+More on metrics later.

 Configuration